awsdocs/aws-transfer-user-guide/doc_source/API_CreateUser.md

 Pattern: `^s-([0-9a-f]{17})$`

  ** [UserName](#API_CreateUser_ResponseSyntax) **   <a name="TransferFamily-CreateUser-response-UserName"></a>
-A unique string that identifies a user account associated with a server\.
+A unique string that identifies a Transfer Family user\.
 Type: String
 Length Constraints: Minimum length of 3\.
 Maximum length of 100\.
 Pattern: `^[\w][\w@.-]{2,99}$`